PaulSquires/WinFBE/Help/WinFBX/Graphics/CImageCtx Class.md

 Returns a pointer to the CIMageCtx class given the handle of its associated window.

 ```
-FUNCTION AfxCImageCtxPtr (BYVAL hwnd AS HWND) AS CGraphCtx PTR
+FUNCTION AfxCImageCtxPtr (BYVAL hwnd AS HWND) AS CImageCtx PTR
 FUNCTION AfxCImageCtxPtr (BYVAL hParent AS HWND, BYVAL cID AS LONG) AS CImageCtx PTR
 ```